-Human rights aspects such as universal access to comprehensive prevention programmes, treatment, care and support constitute a fundamental principle in the Netherlands.
-During the reporting period 2010-2011, we have published our first national policy plan STI/HIV 2012-2016 "To renew and reinforce"[ref] in which the overall HIV/AIDS policy and programmatic frameworks are explained.
-They have remained largely unaltered during 2010-2011, notwithstanding a number of important developments.
+&lt;sup>20 UNGASS Country Progress Report, the Netherlands, 2008 national policy plan STI/HIV 2012-2016 "To renew and reinforce"22 the overall HIV/AIDS policy and programmatic frameworks are explained.
+They have remained largely unaltered during 2012-2014, notwithstanding a number of important developments.
 This reflects the notion that appropriate services are usually deemed to be in place.
 Nonetheless, continuous commitment, monitoring and development are needed to ensure adequate policy and programmatic frameworks.